-In February 2018, the FASB issued ASU No. 2018-02, Income Statement - Reporting Comprehensive Income: Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income (ASU 2018-02'), which allows for a reclassification from accumulated other comprehensive income (ASU 2018-02'), which allows for a reclassification from accumulated other comprehensive income (ASU 2018-02'), which allows for a reclassification from U.S. Tax Reform.
+In February 2018, the FASB issued ASU No. 2018-02, Income Statement - Reporting Comprehensive Income: Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income ('ASU 2018-02'), which allows for a reclassification from accumulated other comprehensive income/(loss) to retained earnings for 'stranded' tax effects (those tax effects of items within accumulated other comprehensive income resulting from the historical corporate income tax rate reduction) resulting from U.S. Tax

+Reform.
 The amendments within this ASU also require certain disclosures about stranded tax effects.
 The ASU became effective for, and was adopted by, the Company on January 1, 2019, at which time it recorded a reclassification between AOCL and retained earnings of \$36 million.
 The reclassification of \$36 million from AOCL includes the effect of the change in the U.S. federal corporate tax rate, however it does not include other income tax effects of U.S. Tax Reform.
 The stranded tax effect primarily relates to defined pension and post-retirement benefits.
 The Company's policy is to use the portfolio approach for releasing disproportionate income tax effects from AOCL.